tomas-fryza/avr-course/labs/05-adc/README.md

 * Calculate the voltage divider
 * Understand the analog-to-digital conversion process
-* How to configure and use internal ADC unit
+* Configure and use internal ADC unit

-The purpose of the laboratory exercise is to understand analog-to-digital number conversion and the use of an internal 8-channel 10-bit AD converter.
+The purpose of the laboratory exercise is to understand analog-to-digital conversion and the use of an internal 8-channel 10-bit analog-to-digital converter.

 ### Table of contents